TrashUwU/PokeAssistant/README.md

 ### Keep in Mind
 - If the bot gets updated, you will need to copy the index.js code and paste it in the index.js of your repl or the bot will stop working
-- The bot will identify 1 pokemon every 40 seconds; if there are multiple spawns in 40 seconds, the bot will get rate limited
+- The bot will identify 1 Pokémon every 40 seconds; if there are multiple spawns in 40 seconds, the bot will get rate limited
 - Reduce the number of channels in `.env` if the bot gets rate limited too many times
 - The bot must have permissions to send embeds
 - Make sure `.env` is not empty and information provided there is correct